Pool and rooftop occasionally closed for private events

-Business travelers and families haunt the earthy, mood-lit lobby by day; by nightfall, the Empire can become party central.
+Business travelers and families haunt the earthy, mood-lit lobby by day; by nightfall, the party scene can pick up

-Dating back to the mid-1890s, the Empire is one of New York's oldest hotels, and it still holds on to its old-fashioned neon sign on its rooftop and its traditional entrance.
-But the hotel's interiors -- completely renovated in June 2008 -- tell a different story.
-Outfitted with zebra- and leopard-print seating, heavy brown curtains and modern chandeliers that resemble crash cymbals, the lobby looks like a classed-up but low-key pad suitable for liberated, 1960s jazzbos.
-Imagine the sounds and feel of this scene from Bullitt, but add in two stories of wide-open space, fancy artwork, and a 2nd-floor balcony.
+Dating back to the mid-1890s, the Empire is one of New York's oldest hotels, and its iconic rooftop neon sign and traditional entrance preserve that nostalgia.
+But the hotel's interiors tell a different story.
+Outfitted with bohemian velvet seating with leopard- and zebra-print pillows, heavy bronze curtains, and modern chandeliers that resemble crash cymbals, the wide-open, two-story lobby looks like a classed-up but low-key pad suitable for liberated, 1960s jazzbos.

-Facing the small Dante Park and effectively sandwiched between Lincoln Center and Central Park on Broadway, the Empire sits in the Upper West Side, near that neighborhood's border with Midtown West and Times Square, which is 21 blocks south.
-Although it lacks the maddening crowds of Times Square, it's still a busy part of town.
+Effectively sandwiched between Lincoln Center and Central Park, the Empire sits on Broadway in the Upper West Side.
+Although it lacks the maddening crowds of Times Square (21 blocks to the south), it's still a busy part of town.

 20-minute walk (five-minute cab) to Times Square and the Theater District

 Nearest subway station is at Columbus Circle, four blocks away, which offers access to five subway lines (A, B, C, D, 1)